TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_4/policy.md

    1. Fetch the device details using get_device
    2. If the user is updating an existing favorite:
       1. Fetch the favorite details using get_device_favorite_preferences
-      2. Update the favorite using update_device_favorite_preferences for each device to be included in the favorite from step 2.b.i
+      2. Update the favorite using update_device_favorite_preferences for each device to be included in the favorite from step 2.2.1
    3. Add new device preferences using set_device_favorite_preferences
 3. If the user want to add or update favorite scene:
    1. Fetch scene details using list_scene
    2. If the user is updating an existing favorite scene:
       1. Fetch the favorite details using get_scene_favorite_preferences
-      2. Update the favorite using update_scene_favorite_preferences for each device to be included in the favorite from step 3.b.i
+      2. Update the favorite using update_scene_favorite_preferences for each scene to be included in the favorite from step 3.2.1
    3. Add new scene into existing favorites using set_scene_favorite_preferences

 ## SOP 10.
 Create Door Open Alert Rule